 Coursework will be taught by Gonzaga Law professors in conjunction with recognized European scholars with a focus on comparative or international legal topics.

-Comparative Labor and Employment Law
+Class: Comparative Labor and Employment Law

 John Rumel is a Professor of Law at the University of Idaho College of Law’s Boise campus.
 Professor Rumel teaches the Law of the Workplace (Employment Law, including the common law of employment, anti-discrimination law and wage and hour law, and Labor Law), Litigation subjects (Civil Procedure, including alternative dispute resolution, Evidence and Remedies), and Education Law.
 His scholarship primarily focuses on employment law issues in the public sector, including teacher rights and public school obligations in the K-12 education setting.
 He has also served as Advisor to the College of Law’s Law Students for Appropriate Dispute Resolution and the law school chapter of the Idaho Trial Lawyers Association student organizations, as well as Coach to its American Bar Association Section of Dispute Resolution, Representation in Mediation National Finals team, and its Prince Evidence and National Latina/o Law Students Association moot court teams.
 In 2015, Professor Rumel received the Idaho Distinguished Lawyer Award from the Idaho State Bar, the highest honor given by the State Bar “to an attorney (or attorneys) each year who has distinguished the profession through exemplary conduct and many years of dedicated service to the profession and to Idaho citizens.”
 He has also received the University of Idaho Alumni Award for Excellence three times.
 Professor Rumel previously taught at the University of California Hastings College of Law and at Santa Clara University School of Law.
 While at Santa Clara, he twice served as a Director of its Institute of International and Comparative Law Summer Programs -- first in Singapore and then in Hong Kong.
 In his spare time, Professor Rumel enjoys collecting, listening to, and producing a wide variety of music, having assisted in the production of a Tribute CD honoring legendary folksinger Rosalie Sorrels and producing Blues shows as a member of the Board of Directors of the Boise Blues Society.